 Traces of the first people in Europe are found near the village of Vertessölös in Hungary and in the Italian town of Isernia, which are dated back 850-700 years.
 BC (DAVIES NORMAN, 2000, 87).
 A point of view exists that the southern regions of Eastern Europe were first populated by people of Abbevillian culture about 700 thousand years ago, before Mindel Glaciation.
-This is the area around the Black Sea, where it was warm even in winter months of the year (Istoriya SSSR , 1966, 18).
-However, dating sites found controversial and is not excluded that they belong to the next, Acheul period.
-Relics of Acheulean culture in the Ukraine were found in several places along the banks of the Dniester, in particular near the villages of Luka Vrublevetska and Babin (TOLOCHKO P.P. , 1994, 14).
+This is the area around the Black Sea, where it was warm even in the winter months of the year (Istoriya SSSR, 1966, 18).
+However, dating sites are found controversial and are not excluded they belong to the next, Acheul period.
+Relics of Acheulean culture in Ukraine were found in several places along the banks of the Dniester, in particular near the villages of Luka Vrublevetska and Babin (TOLOCHKO P.P., 1994, 14).
 The data about the Acheulian remains in other parts of Eastern Europe are not available.
 In what was, at least, two Glaciation and three periods of warming during which the men retreated to the south, then back north again.
 Anything definite about their role in the ethnogenesis of the modern type of man can be said.
-In very warm Mindel-Riss interglacial period, ie approximately 400-200 thousand years ago, a man not only settled the south-west Europe (Sites Kasperivtsy, Korman on the Dniester, Peştera Kurate, Ohaba-Ponor Romania, Bojnice in Slovakia and many others), but also penetrated to the Upper Kama, and "In the early and middle Valdai he dwelt on the Pechora" (GORIETSSKIY G.I., TSEYTLIN S.M.,1977: 17; GUSLITSER B.I., PAVLOV P.Yu.,1987: 21).
+In the very warm Mindel-Riss interglacial period, ie approximately 400-200 thousand years ago, a man not only settled south-west Europe (Sites Kasperivtsy, Korman on the Dniester, Peştera Kurate, Ohaba-Ponor Romania, Bojnice in Slovakia, and many others), but also penetrated to the Upper Kama, and "In the early and middle Valdai he dwelt on the Pechora" (GORIETSSKIY G.I., TSEYTLIN S.M.,1977: 17; GUSLITSER B.I., PAVLOV P.Yu.,1987: 21).

-At the Mousterian epoch, which began about 80 thousand years ago, Neanderthal man, who not belong to Homo sapiens sapiens, colonized much of Europe, especially Eastern one.
+During the Mousterian epoch, which began about 80 thousand years ago, Neanderthal man, who did not belong to Homo sapiens sapiens, colonized much of Europe, especially the Eastern one.
 Settlements of the Mousterian era with artificial dwellings in Ukraine were found on the Dniester near villages Molodovo, Voronovitsa (TOLOCHKO P.P, 1994: 15).
-In Russia, the most ancient evidence of Mousterian era discovered, in particular, near the hamlet Chelyuskinets on the right bank of the Volga, in tracts Zaikino Popelishche and Sukhaya Mechetka in the Volgograd region (TURETSKIY M., 2007: 31-32).
-In Hungary, the Paleolithic sites of the same epoch were found in caves in the north-west of the country and in Transdanubia (SHUSHARIN V.P., 1971: 10).
-Then Grimaldi man of Negroid race appeared , but his fate remains unknown.
-He could have partially or completely assimilated into the later newcomers, be killed by them, or be forced out to other places of settlements.
+In Russia, the most ancient evidence of the Mousterian era was discovered, in particular, near the hamlet Chelyuskinets on the right bank of the Volga, in tracts Zaikino Popelishche and Sukhaya Mechetka in the Volgograd region (TURETSKIY M., 2007: 31-32).
+In Hungary, the Paleolithic sites of the same epoch were found in caves in the northwest of the country and in Transdanubia (SHUSHARIN V.P., 1971: 10).
+Then Grimaldi man of Negroid race appeared, but his fate remains unknown.
+He could have partially or completely assimilated into the later newcomers, been killed by them, or been forced out to other places of settlements.

 More detailed here